eziCode/mlb-kalshi-trader/settlement_value_strategy/README.md

 and live inference.
 Kalshi-linked rows remain exclusive to settlement-model training and execution replay.

-`train` rewrites the model, calibration, policy configuration, tuning grid, and training summary. `backtest` rewrites holdout summaries and trade records.
+`train_latency` atomically rewrites the latency model and live configuration.
+`research_latency` rewrites the chronological selection artifacts, and `backtest_live_policy` rewrites the exact deployed-policy fold results.
 Always retrain after regenerating shared data because a frozen model can be incompatible with changed anchors or preprocessing even if schemas match.

 ## Tests